 This is an easy but interesting walk to a historic pub, the 12thC Crown Inn in Chiddingfold.

-From Witley (where walking sticks used to be made - hence the local copses of ash and sweet chestnut), it passes the Lockwood Centre for horses and donkeys and Combe Court manor house and its fifteenth century farmhouse, through the churchyard of St Mary's Church to the medieval village of Chiddingfold, with the Crown Inn as the suggested lunch stop.
+From Witley (where walking sticks used to be made - hence the local copses of ash and sweet chestnut), it passes the RSPCA Lockwood Equine Centre and Combe Court manor house and its fifteenth century farmhouse, through the churchyard of St Mary's Church to the medieval village of Chiddingfold, with the Crown Inn as the suggested lunch stop.

 After lunch the walk is through Frillinghurst Wood and various National Trust estates, coming out into Haslemere High Street near two tearooms.

 The bridleways on this walk, particularly those immediately after the Lockwood Centre, can be very muddy in winter or after periods of heavy train, so do wear appropriate footwear.

 |Walk Options||You could shorten the walk by catching a bus, approximately once an hour, from outside the lunchtime pub in Chiddingfold to Haslemere.|